trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### How it works {#openpgp-how}

 {% include callout.html content="**Step 1.
 Find a Keybase User -** The first step in sending a secure message or file is to identify who to send it to.
-Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase search tool to search Keybase users by:
+Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase search tool to search Keybase users by:<br>
-- Twitter, Github, Reddit, or Hackernews Usernames
+- Twitter, Github, Reddit, or Hackernews Usernames<br>
-- Web domains
+- Web domains<br>
-- PGP fingerprint
+- PGP fingerprint<br>
 - Or Automatically search for best match" type="default" %}

 {% include image.html file="user-search.jpg" %}